 If you have tried other treatments across several months and are still in significant pain, your Consultant might recommend elbow surgery.

 During the operation, your surgeon will remove any damaged tendons from your elbow.
 This should take around half an hour, and you should be able to get back to your regular activities within a few weeks, depending on how the elbow heals.

 According to the National Institute of Health Research, physiotherapy services are an important way to prevent and reduce the negative impacts of musculoskeletal conditions, improving patients’ lives.

-    BMI Healthcare physiotherapists can work with you to create a programme of exercises that will help your elbow to get back to normal.
+Our physiotherapists can work with you to create a programme of exercises that will help your elbow to get back to normal.
 Starting off gently, these exercises will help to build strength and restore motion to your arm.